Prospective Students & Application Process

 5) What strengths will help you be a good School Psychologist and what challenges will you work on to reach your goals?

-• Letters of Recommendation: Three (3) letters are required for the Department Application.
+- Letters of Recommendation: Three (3) letters are required for the Department Application.
 Request letters from professional individuals who can speak on your academic performance and professional skills and abilities.
-At least one letter should be from a faculty/professor.
+At least one letter should be from a faculty/professor/instructor who can speak to your academic abitlies since you are applying to an academic role.

-• Attend an Information Session: Attend a zoom information session to learn more about the program and application process; meet faculty and ask questions; hear questions from other applicants; receive tips on the application.
+- Attend an Information Session: Attend a virtual information session to learn more about the program and application process; meet faculty and ask questions; hear questions from other applicants; receive tips on the application.

 Applicants who still need to take prerequisites should have a detailed plan for completion and noted on the department application.
 All prerequisites need to be completed prior to fall admissions; these courses cannot be taken concurrently while in the program.